dustin10/VichUploaderBundle/Resources/doc/installation.md

 ## Enable the bundle

-If you use Flex (you should!), bundle is automatically enabled and no furhter action is required.
+If you use Flex (you should!), the bundle is automatically enabled and no further action is required.
 Otherwise, to start using the bundle, register it in your application's kernel class:

 ```php